What should your next fitness goal be? Take the quiz.

 • Stay barefoot during your workout.
 Kristin recommends never wearing shoes on your mat to keep it cleaner and extend its lifespan.

 • Come prepared with clean hands and feet.
-This tip might seem obvious, but it’s important to always practice with clean hands and feet, Dr. Chwalek recommends.
+This tip might seem obvious, but it’s important to always practice with clean hands and feet, Dr. Chwalek says.

 • Rotate your mat during your practice.
 While this tip is more for your mat’s longevity rather than its cleanliness, it ensures your feet aren’t always in the same place, Dr. Chwalek says.
 This can be especially helpful if you’re practicing on a natural rubber mat since they tend to wear out easier, she notes.